 Owners of the Xbox One Edition or Nintendo Switch Edition will be able to download the new Bedrock Engine port for those platforms for free, and will still have the ability to play the Console Edition version if they so choose.
 Players will also be able to transfer and convert worlds over to the new Bedrock versions of the game, and most DLC is also planned to transfer over as well.
 Additionally, 4J Studios will keep providing updates to the Console Edition codebase on all platforms, including Xbox One and Nintendo Switch.

-It should be noted that free, custom, user-made content outside the Marketplace exists on all Bedrock platforms (except possibly Apple TV & Fire TV – we weren’t able to confirm about those).
-It is currently planned for custom content to be possible on the Xbox One & Nintendo Switch ports via some unknown method, though there is currently no guarantee that this will come to fruition.
-If it did, it would be the first time Minecraft players on any console got access to free, custom skins, add-ons, & world templates – up until now, they have only had access to non-cross-platform official texture packs, skin packs, & mash-up packs, in the Console Edition in-game DLC store.
+It should be noted that free, custom, user-made content outside the Marketplace exists on all Bedrock platforms (except possibly Apple TV and Fire TV – we weren’t able to confirm about those).
+It is currently planned for custom content to be possible on the Xbox One and Nintendo Switch ports via some unknown method, though there is currently no guarantee that this will come to fruition.
+If it did, it would be the first time Minecraft players on any console got access to free, custom skins, add-ons, and world templates – up until now, they have only had access to non-cross-platform official texture packs, skin packs, and mash-up packs, in the Console Edition in-game DLC store.

 The Better Together Update is also introducing a “server browser” which will allow players to easily access a list of large 3rd-party servers that have partnered with Mojang/Microsoft without having to manually enter a server address.

 The update will also bring Minecraft Realms, Mojang’s always-online multiplayer world hosting subscription service, to Xbox One and Nintendo Switch for the first time.